christian-kramer/Overwatch-Reaper-Costume/README.md

 ![MCP4725](https://i.imgur.com/9KLXux1.png)

-It's a nifty little thing, in the same size package as the AAT1217 (and the PIC10F220, for that matter).
+It's a nifty little thing, in the same size package as the the PIC10F220 I'm so familiar with.
 12-Bit Resolution, rail-to-rail output which means it'll give me the full swing of 0v to 3.3v, and it supports High-Speed I2C which is more than enough to cover the 8kHz sample rate plus I2C frame data.
 Perfect!
 Now I gotta find an amplifier, because I really don't trust this thing to drive a speaker the size of what I need.

 ![LM386](https://i.imgur.com/mErxf0R.png)